AgnostiqHQ/covalent-aws-plugins/README.md

 Covalent AWS Plugins installs a set of executor plugins that allow tasks to be run in an EC2 instance, AWS Lambda, AWS ECS Cluster, AWS Batch Compute Environment, and as an AWS Braket Job for tasks requiring Quantum devices.

-If you're new to covalent see visit our [Getting Started Guide](https://covalent.readthedocs.io/en/latest/getting_started/index.html).
+If you're new to covalent visit our [Getting Started Guide](https://covalent.readthedocs.io/en/latest/getting_started/index.html).